Admission to the nursing program is competitive and is not guaranteed. Students must be admitted to the university and to the nursing program.

 - Pre-licensure credits in the major: 56 credit hours.

-- RN-BSN Completion Program: credits in the major: 31 credit hours.
+- RN-BS Completion Program: credits in the major: 31 credit hours.

 - Graduation: 120 credit hours are required to complete the BS in Nursing.